j-farkas/tt-angular/README.md

 # TripleTriadAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+It was a rebuild of https://github.com/j-farkas/triple-triad.git.

+####Author

+Jared Farkas

 ## Development server